aamir74/text-to-speech/README.md

 **Currently supports: English only**

-The application is configured to work with English language text-to-speech using system voices available on Windows, macOS, and Linux.
+The application is configured to work with English language text-to-speech through the backend API.

 ## 🎨 Example Inputs